Preventing Investment Casting Defects

-Preventing Defects: Using a Reflectoscope
+Preventing Defects: Using Ultrasonic Flaw Detectors

-How a Reflectoscope Works
+How a Flaw Detection Works

 Pulse echo instruments can work in two ways: straight beam testing and angle beam testing.
 Straight beam testing detects flaws parallel to the plane of the part.
 Angle beam testing offers more detail.
 It can identify defects at angles and other areas not reachable by straight beam testing.
 It can also find issues in the parent metal from welds.